 Oscar Ruiz is the MIGRADEMO Project Manager since March 2020 and he is in charge of the financial management of this ERC-funded project.
 He joined Universitat Autònoma de Barcelona (UAB) in October 1997 as administrative staff and has been promoting through several positions.
 Currently, he is part of the International Projects Office staff at UAB.

 Mar Colomina Hernández is an International Relations Bachelor’s degree graduate at the Autonomous University of Barcelona (UAB).
-She is a press officer and content writer at The New Global Order (TNGO), and an intern at Global Business Alliance Korea (GBNAK).
-Her main research interests are Migration, Human Rights, Communications and Gender-related policies.
+She is the Co-Director of the Press Office at The New Global Order (TNGO) think tank, and a content writer.
+Her main interests are Migration, Human Rights, Communications and Gender-related policies.

 Anatolie CosciugResearch collaborator